 Rabbi Ben-Gideon's Thoughts on Death & Mourning

-In my nearly 15 years of being a rabbi and eight years of rabbinical school, I have been with a broad spectrum of people as they have faced the death of a loved one.
-From Jerusalem after a terrorist bombing, to New York, Virginia and Madison, helping people through this time is one of my most sacred and honored duties.
+From Jerusalem after a terrorist bombing, to New York, Virginia and Madison, helping people face the death of a loved one is one of my most sacred and honored duties.
 While honor might seem like a peculiar word to use in discussing what I do with people in mourning, I very much see it this way.
 The entire congregation understands that most everything else that is going on takes a back seat to this sacred duty, and wants me to prioritize my time in this way.

 Often, non-Jews and Jews not familiar with our funeral service tell me how much they appreciate the earnest and beautiful service that we conduct.
 Our traditions around caring for our dead and their mourners contain a lot of wisdom in the ways they both honor our loved ones and guide the healing process of our mourners.
 The rules and guidelines around death and mourning are some of the most necessary yet least understood mitzvot we have.